 “Another way to check if someone has a fever is to see if their skin (especially the cheeks) appears to be redder than usual.
 A fever can cause the cheeks to become flushed or red,” Lee says.
 If you notice this, it might be because your body is in battle mode.

-Fevers cause dehydration.
+Fevers can cause dehydration.
 But you might not realize how much water you have (or haven't) been drinking if you're sick in bed.
 "If you are running a temperature, it is important to drink plenty of fluids.
-The elevated temperature increases metabolism, and you can quickly become dehydrated,” Dr. Celine Thum, M.D., Head Medical Director to team of doctors at ParaDocs Worldwide Inc, tells Bustle.
+The elevated temperature increases metabolism, and you can quickly become dehydrated,” Dr. Celine Thum, M.D., head medical director to a team of doctors at ParaDocs Worldwide, Inc., tells Bustle.

-Because of this, to keep an eye on your hydration levels, you can check the color of your pee.
-“If [your] urine is dark yellow and not a pale yellow, they need more fluids.
+To keep an eye on your hydration levels, you can check the color of your pee.
+“If [someone's] urine is dark yellow and not a pale yellow, they need more fluids.
 Fever can also cause dryness of the mouth and thirst,” Lee says.
 The color of your pee is another way your body is trying to communicate with you, so listen to it.
+And drink more water.

-It may feel embarassing to ask around "is it hot in here?" or "is anyone else cold?" but it could actually be really helpful for gauging whether or not you're sick.
+It may feel weird to ask around, "Is it hot in here?" or, "Is anyone else cold?" but it could actually be really helpful for gauging whether or not you're sick.

 Fevers can cause you to either feel really hot or really cold.
 “The constant change in their body temperature can cause shivering and chills even though no one else feels cold or hot.
 As their temperature changes from the fever, they can feel hot and then cold.
 This causes sweating and shivering,” Lee explains.
 If these symptoms last or are particularly intense, it's important to see a doctor.